Approximation Rates and VC-Dimension Bounds for (P)ReLU MLP Mixture of Experts: Does one Need Overparameterized Experts if there are Enough Experts?

-We consider that the width of our neural pathways is $w = 1000$.
-In other words, each hidden layer of our neural pathways contains a linear matrix of size $w \times w$.
+We consider that the width of our MoMLPs is $w = 1000$.
+In other words, each hidden layer of our MoMLPs contains a linear matrix of size $w \times w$.

-In the regression task, our neural pathways contain 3 hidden layers and we use a learnable PReLU as activation function.
+In the regression task, our MoMLPs contain 3 hidden layers and we use a learnable PReLU as activation function.
 We use Adam \cite{kingma2014adam} as optimizer with a learning rate of $10^-4$ and other default parameters of Pytorch.

-In the classification task, we follow the setup of \citet{oquab2023dinov2} and then use AdamW \cite{loshchilov2018decoupled} as optimizer with a learning rate of $10^{-3}$ and other default parameters of Pytorch, our neural pathways contain 4 hidden layers in the classification task, and we apply BatchNorm1d before the PReLU activation function.
+In the classification task, we follow the setup of \citet{oquab2023dinov2} and then use AdamW \cite{loshchilov2018decoupled} as optimizer with a learning rate of $10^{-3}$ and other default parameters of Pytorch, our MoMLPs contain 4 hidden layers in the classification task, and we apply BatchNorm1d before the PReLU activation function.